 Supported package types

 - AOT deployable package – A deployable package that is generated from application metadata and source code.
 This deployable package is created in a development or build environment.

-- Combined Retail deployable package – A combination of various Retail packages that are generated after the Retail code is combined.
+- Retail deployable package – A combination of various Retail packages that are generated after the Retail code is combined.

 Make sure that the package that should be applied is valid.
 When a package is uploaded to the Asset library, it isn't analyzed.
 If you select the package, the package status appears in the right pane as Not Validated.
 A package must pass validation before it can be applied in an environment by using the following procedures.
 The status of the package will be updated in the Asset library to indicate whether the package is valid.
-We require validation to help guarantee that production environments aren't affected by packages that don't meet the guidelines.
+We require validation to help ensure that production environments aren't affected by packages that don't meet the guidelines.